How becoming skills-powered unlocks new talent pools in an ageing workforce

 Case Study: How a skilled workforce can unleash productivity and retain talent

 At Unilever, their skills-powered talent deployment has led to over 700 projects being resourced in just 90 days, with 60% of projects resourced cross-functionally and cross-geographically.
 A whopping 530,000 hours have been unlocked by this flexible approach – equivalent to 241 full-time employees.
-Additionally, 90% of employees learnt something new and stated that they would do it again.
+Additionally, 90% of employees learned something new and stated that they would do it again.

 The skills-powered approach opens access to untapped talent pools